Skip to main content

 Many domains like HW design, embedded programming, kernel development, compiler development (and many others) are scoped, critical, fault-intolerant and very performance sensitive.
 In these domains, people have to know their stuff and imprecision is just not acceptable, nor is delegating brain power to some third party AI.

-I believe that AI is making developers soft and lazy, and that the long term impact will be a lack of knowledge and mastery.
+My belief is that AI is making developers soft and lazy, and that the long term impact will be a lack of knowledge and mastery.

 So if some domains are already lacking this, good for them, let them use AI.
 All technical domains are not equal.